KDHE: Latest COVID-19 numbers in Kansas - NewsBreak

 KDHE: Latest COVID-19 numbers in Kansas

 TOPEKA — The Kansas Department of Health reported 3,211 new coronavirus cases in Kansas from Wednesday May 25, to Wednesday June 1, for a total of 789,127 cases.
-The state reported...hutchpost.com
+The state reported...greatbendpost.com

 TOPEKA — The Kansas Department of Health reported 3,211 new coronavirus cases in Kansas from Wednesday May 25, to Wednesday June 1, for a total of 789,127 cases.
-The state reported...hutchpost.com
+The state reported...greatbendpost.com